-could be used to decide when to

-consider a fast track procedure.
+could be used to decide when to consider a fast track procedure.

-16 (Flexibility) INTA agrees with the proposed INTA Agreed and should be updated Update in repo ort
+16 (Flexibility) INTA agrees with the proposed INTA Agreed and should be updated • Update in report

-modified language set out in the

-report, but suggests that the
+modified language set out in the report, but suggests that the

 clarifying language 'calendar' days

 be inserted in sub-clause 'b'.

 16 & 17 (Flexibility) Where a PDP is initiated by Board Mary A PDP requested by the Board will also

-action, it is not clear what (if any) Wong start with the development of an Issue
+16 & 17 (Flexibility) action, it is not clear what (if any) · • start with the development of an Issue

-role public comment (which, as Report, followed by a comment period.
+role public comment (which, as Wong Report, followed by a comment period.

-recommended, should be provided
+recommended, should be provided Report, followed by a confinent period.

 after the issuance of an Issues

 Report) would play in this regard.

 As such, the 8 calendar days

 proposed by the WT may be either

 unnecessary (if the Council has no

 choice but to act on the Board's

 instruction) or insufficient (if public

 comment is to be considered.)

 The recommendation that a

 Stakeholder Group or constituency

 may defer a vote on a PDP for no

 more than one meeting, and needs

 to detail its reasons for such a

-request, is necessary to ensure

-timely action on issues of
+request, is necessary to ensure timely action on issues of

 importance, and minimize gaming

 or other similarly strategic actions.

+19 (Appeals Many Noted

-18 (Appeals For the reasons stated by the WT in Mary Noted
+18 (Appeals For the reasons stated by the WT in Mary Noteu